HamptonNorth/pages/README.md

 - Authentication using the better-auth library with example email/password, Google and GitHub sign in workflows
 - Example components built with Lit, Javascript and Tailwind CSS
 - Set up scripts to create database, create and populate better-auth tables and sample test data tables
+- A markdown based pages system for content with mutiple categories, front matter supporting draft, private, sticky pages and an upload facility for images and `*.md` files
 - Responsive UI, works on mobile but examples designed for desktop apps

 My hope is, faced with a new web application, I can clone this stater template, hack out the bits that are not need then add the missing user requirements.
 If it's quicker than starting from scratch, I'll take that as a win.